lpotthast/leptos-tiptap/tiptap/README.md

     npm install @tiptap/extension-text-align

 Create a file called `main.js` which `require`s your previously installed dependencies.

+You may make these dependencies available, by adding them as new `global.window` properties or through other means.

     var TipTap = require('@tiptap/core')
     var TipTapStarterKit = require('@tiptap/starter-kit')